sunfounder/sunfounder-uno-and-mega-kit/docs/source/pictoblox/1_hello_pictoblox.rst

 * Open and run the script directly

+Of course, if you want to open the script directly to run it, you can refer to :ref:`Download the Code` and we have uploaded all the code to github.

 You can click on **File** in the top right corner.

 .. image:: img/0_open.png